NicolaiNyberg/DbgSvcExtension/README.md

 But at a cost.
 Having a debugger attached is not free in terms of CPU-cycles, although I have yet to see a gross performance hit in my application.
 More on this later.

-The ideal solution would be to have a C-program that sets-up SEH that produces rich .dmp-files like the DbgSvc, and then loads the CLR and your .Net application.
+The ideal solution would be to have a C-program that sets-up an unhandled exception filter that produces rich .dmp-files like the DbgSvc, and then loads the CLR and your .Net application.
 In that way, you would get the nice .dmp-files without the overhead of having a debugger attached.
 I am not there, yet.

 ### Using WinDbg to find the recursive (chain of) functions
 - Start WinDbg